 Better World Projects encompass:

-The NLMUSD’s after school program supports closing the achievement gap in K-12 education as well as developing the skills to become responsible community members and life-long learners.
-This is accomplished through collaboration with all stakeholders: students, educators, families, and the greater community as well as through rigorous data-driven instruction, project-based learning, enrichment activities, social-emotional support, critical inquiry and exposure to higher education.
+The NLMUSD’s expanded learning program supports closing the achievement gap in K-12 education as well as developing the skills to become responsible community members and life-long learners.
+This is accomplished through collaboration with all stakeholders: students, educators, families, and the greater community as well as through rigorous data-driven instruction, project-based learning, enrichment activities, social-emotional support, critical inquiry, and exposure to higher education.